 The foundation of the planning process was rooted in a modified creative problem solving approach in which the stakeholders were given specific tasks reflecting divergent thinking.
 This generated data at each of the large group and workgroup meetings that were analyzed (convergence) to generate progress toward the plan development.
 Each stage of the plan development, therefore, reflected the collective ideas and expertise of the stakeholders, yet were further refined and finalized by CDS staff.
-In addition, factors were further refined and finalized by CDS staff.
 In addition, factors from outside data sources (e.g., Statewide Public Health Assessment) were integrated into the final draft of the plan.